Did you know that hosting WordPress on a VPS can make it run really fast? Especially if you have a powerful, fast VPS?

 What does Webdock offer?

-Webdock does offer VPS with various characteristics, starting with a $2.99 a month plan for 1 core, 1GB and 10GB of disk space.
-But they not only offer a VPS with root access, they also provide a control panel with some common options to manage your VPS.
+Webdock does offer VPS with various characteristics, starting with a $2.99 a month plan for 1 core, 1GB and 10GB of disk space up to amazingly fast AMD Ryzen powered servers.
+But they not only offer a VPS with root access, but they also provide a control panel with some common options to manage your VPS.
 So what does this do?

 - Incredibly priced VPSes with good support